GnomedDev/mkw-sp/www/features.markdown

 It is possible to race against or watch up to [11 ghosts at once](/assets/11-ghosts.png).
 One can switch between ghosts during a replay (similar to live view).
 The ghost selection UI has been [accordingly remade from scratch](/assets/ghost-selection.png).

 **Vanilla Mode** [stebler]<br />
-With competitive time trials in mind, most MKW-SP enhancements can be disabled.
+With competitive time trials in mind, most MKW-SPC enhancements can be disabled.

 **Rear View In Replay** [stebler]<br />
 In ghost replay mode, cinematic view is [replaced by rear view](/assets/rear-view.png).